gruiz90/reddit-rest-api/subreddits/README.rst

            }
        }

-Subreddit Submissions
+Subreddit submissions
 ---------------------

-Endpoint to get a Subreddit's Submissions.
+Endpoint to get a Subreddit's submissions.
 It returns a max of 5 submissions per request.
 Need to use an offset to get the rest in different requests.
 Param time\_filter only used when sort=[controversial\|top].